 It moves up on the SIZE of the market’s reaction.

-And we already know going in… with everyone watching… the size of the market’s reaction will be enormous!
+And we already know going in… with everyone watching… the size of the market’s reaction could be enormous!

 So that’s why we’re here.

 Tomorrow is your ONLY opportunity to make one trade—The Nvidia One Day Super Trade…